 Balchik is situated in the north-east part of the Bulgarian Black Sea shore, 40 km from Varna and 20 km from Kavarna.

 The town was established 26 centuries ago by Greek settlers named Krunes.
-In the 6th century BC the town was named after the Greek God of wine and joy – Dionysus – Dionisiopolis.
+In the 6th century BC, the town was named after the Greek God of wine and joy – Dionysus – Dionisiopolis.

-In the beginning of the 20th century here was constructed the largest mill on the Balkan Peninsula.
+At the beginning of the 20th century here was constructed the largest mill on the Balkan Peninsula.
 Near 70 000 tones of grain had been exported from the town, and more than 500 ships had been used for this purpose.
 The grain travelled to England, Belgium, Germany, Denmark, etc.

 The greatest landmark of Balchik – the Palace – has remained from the period of the Romanian occupation.
 The Palace was the former summer residence of the Romanian Queen Maria Alexandrina Victoria De Edinburgh (1875 – 1938).
 The residence was constructed in 1924.
 The Botanical Garden – another great landmark of the town – is also situated within the borders of the residence.

 A large number of the finds, made during excavations in the region, are stored in the Historical Museum of Balchik.
 The exponents speak of the creation and the development of the town in Antiquity and the Middle Ages.
-The period in which Balchik and South Dobrudzha were under Romanian ruling are presented by pictures and documents.
+The period in which Balchik and South Dobrudzha were under Romanian rule is presented by pictures and documents.
 All finds and marble statues from the Kibela Temple are stored in the museum.
-The Temple of Kibela was found in 2007, and according to archaeologists it dates back to about 280 – 260 year BC.
+The Temple of Kibela was found in 2007, and according to archaeologists, it dates back to about 280 – 260 years BC.
 27 preserved inscriptions were found in the remains of the temple, and almost all images are of the Goddess Kibela.
 After the earthquake in the middle of the 6th century, the temple was covered up.
 Nowadays it is accessible without paying an admission fee.
-On request of the tourists, a curator of the Historical Museum can tell the history of the temple on site.
+On the request of the tourists, a curator of the Historical Museum can tell about the history of the temple on site.
 During visiting the site, be careful because it has not been maintained and is situated at the bottom of a deep ditch.

 The building of the Ethnographic Museum is situated opposite to the building of the Historical Museum.
-The museum is housed in a house from the Period of Revival, which was an ownership of a tradesperson from Balchik.
+The museum is housed in a house from the Period of Revival, which was ownership of a tradesperson from Balchik.
 Domestic articles, jewels and traditional clothes are presented here.
-Special place is made to crafts such as: copper making, homespun tailoring, etc. Traditional costumes from Dobrudzha and Kotel can be seen on the second floor of the museum, as well as interesting tools, such as carding machines (devices for wool combing), distaff, looms, etc.
+A special place is made to crafts such as: copper making, homespun tailoring, etc. Traditional costumes from Dobrudzha and Kotel can be seen on the second floor of the museum, as well as interesting tools, such as carding machines (devices for wool combing), distaff, looms, etc.

-The Art gallery is also an interesting place for visiting.
-After the returning of South Dobdudzha to Bulgaria in 1940 the gallery was closed, and the exponents were taken to Romania.
+The Art gallery is also an interesting place for a visit.
+After the returning of South Dobdudzha to Bulgaria in 1940, the gallery was closed, and the exponents were taken to Romania.
 Restoration of the cultural institution began in the 1960s.
 Nowadays, works of art created by multiple Bulgarian authors are exhibited on an area of 800 square meters.
-There is a foreign art hall and other two halls which accommodate temporary exhibitions on its first floor.
+There are a foreign art hall and other two halls which accommodate temporary exhibitions on its first floor.
 A central place in the foyer of the second floor is occupied by the statue of God Dionysus.
 Here is the permanent exposition of the gallery.
 There are more than 1500 works of art made by Bulgarian and foreign authors in the gallery fund.

 The sea resort of Albena is situated in close proximity to Balchik.
-The two destinations are connected by a sea shore alley called Dambata.
+The two destinations are connected by a seashore alley called Dambata.
 It begins from the yacht port, passes by the Palace and reaches Albena, as its total length is 7300 meters.

-The Monastery Ak Yazala Baba – St. Atanas is situated at a distance of 16 km from Balchik, near the village of Obrochishte.
+The Monastery Ak Yazala Baba – St. Atanas is situated at 16 km from Balchik, near the village of Obrochishte.
 The local people call it the Tekke (a dervish monastery).
 It was built in the 16th century, but it was visited by Christians and Muslims as well.
 The Muslims consider a patron of the monastery the Muslim saint Akyazala Baba.
-After his death the dervishes built a Tekke, around which the village of Tekiedzhik (today’s village of Obrochishte) was built.
-On this place the Christians honor St. Atanasius the Great.
+After his death, the dervishes built a Tekke, around which the village of Tekiedzhik (today’s village of Obrochishte) was built.
+In this place the Christians honor St. Atanasius the Great.
 They believe that there was a monastery here once, which was turned by the Muslims into a dervish sanctuary, and St. Atanasius was murdered by the Ottomans while he was defending his faith.
 Nowadays visitors can see two buildings – the türbe (tomb), in the middle of which is the grave of Akyazala Baba, and the imaret – the place where the monks were performing their rituals and had accommodated travelers.
 The buildings have similar architecture – a construction of seven walls, with a rectangular anteroom stuck to one of its walls.
 The imaret roof was demolished during the war between Russia and Turkey in 1768 – 1774.

 There are three modern golf courses in close proximity to Balchik.
-There are also other interesting places in the region – the village of Kranevo, the rock capital of Bulgaria – town of Kavarna, as well as many camping sites.
+There are also other interesting places in the region – the village of Kranevo, the rock capital of Bulgaria – the town of Kavarna, as well as many camping sites.
 The reservation of the Kaliakra fortress is also near.
 Balchik and the region around it offer diverse accommodation, catering and entertainment options.

 There is no doubt, however, that Balchik is most popular for its possibilities for sea tourism.
-The beautiful beaches in the region around the town, as well as the fresh nature attract many tourists in the summer months.
+The beautiful beaches in the region around the town, as well as the fresh nature, attract many tourists in the summer months.